NYUMedML/CNN_design_for_AD/README.md

 You can create your own config files and add a **--config** flag to indicate the name of your config files.

-The trained best model (with widening factor 8 and adding age) can be found [here](https://drive.google.com/file/d/1zU21Kin9kXg_qmj7w_u5dGOjXf1D5fa7/view?usp=sharing)
+The trained best model (with widening factor 8 and adding age) can be found [here](https://drive.google.com/file/d/1zU21Kin9kXg_qmj7w_u5dGOjXf1D5fa7/view?usp=sharing).
+We also provide the [link](https://drive.google.com/file/d/1KurgyjQP-KReEO0gf31xxjwE5R-xuSRB/view?usp=sharing) of the template we used for preprocessing.